syncfusion-content/wpf-docs/wpf/SfDiagram/Overview-Control.md

 ## Interaction

-Interaction of Overview can be controlled using `Constraint` proeprty.
+Interaction of Overview can be controlled using `Constraint` property.
 Overview allows Zoom and Pan interaction on it.

 Please refer to the [OverviewConstraints](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OverviewConstraints.html) to know about interactions can be done in Overview.